5ymph0en1x/SyDOM/README.md

 Configuration

+Use python 3.10

-Just replace the key and secret fields with yours, adjust the number of contracts traded and the action thresholds (see below) in sydom.py
+Replace the key and secret fields with yours, adjust the number of contracts traded and the action thresholds (see below) in sydom.py

 Run `pip install -r requirements.txt`